Introduction

 Trusted vendors

-Our core network is based on Cisco Systems 10 Gigabit
+Our core network is based on Juniper Networks and Cisco Systems

 Monitored rack power distribution units are sourced